 Developed by: Altar Interactive

-We are now leaving the Xcom franchise (but not entirely) to talk to you about UFO: Aftermath, a title that incorporates a never-completed Mythos Games project called The Dreamland Chronicles: Freedom Ridge.
-In this new game, we always find the two phases that characterize the games of this kind, the strategic and the tactical ones.
+Let’s leave the Xcom franchise (but not entirely) to talk about UFO: Aftermath, a strategy game that incorporates a never-completed Mythos Games project called The Dreamland Chronicles: Freedom Ridge.
+In this game like X-Com, we always find the two phases that characterize the games of this kind, the strategic and the tactical ones.
 We are on the planet earth that is now invaded by aliens and we will lead a small group of resistance that will have to free the planet by facing missions and conducting research to develop new armaments.
 The battles are in real time with the ability to put the game on hold and give orders.
 Battle maps are made with a 3d rolling view.

 - Randomly generated tactical missions – each playing field will be unique meaning no two games are the same